isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-We also include the Vendor-Specific Information option, the option that conveys our sub-option "foo".
-This is required; otherwise the option will not be included in messages sent to the client.
+We also include the Vendor-Specific Information option, the option that conveys our suboption "foo".
+This is required; otherwise, the option will not be included in messages sent to the client.

 ::